sdebacker/TypiCMS/readme.md

 ### Files

-Files module allows you to upload multiple files linked to a resource.
-It uses [DropzoneJS](http://www.dropzonejs.com).
+Files module allows you to upload multiple files, it uses [DropzoneJS](http://www.dropzonejs.com).
 Thumbnails are generated on the fly with [Croppa](https://github.com/BKWLD/croppa).

+### Galleries

+You can create as many galleries as you want, each gallery has many files.
+Galleries are linkable to any module item through a polymorphic many to many relation, for now only News module is properly set up to support galleries.

 ### Users and groups